-The Company currently has a brewing services agreement with City Brewing Company, LLC, to produce its products at facilities in Latrobe, Pennsylvania and La Crosse, Wisconsin, an agreement with Pleasant Valley Wine Company to produce at facilities in Hammondsport, New York, and an agreement with Shmaltz Brewing Company, LLC to produce at facilities in Clifton Park, New York.
+The Company currently has a brewing services agreement with a subsidiary of City Brewing Company, LLC, to produce its products at facilities in Latrobe, Pennsylvania and an agreement with Shmaltz Brewing Company, LLC to produce at facilities in Clifton Park, New York.
 The Company carefully selects breweries and packaging facilities owned by others with (i) the capability of utilizing traditional brewing, fermenting and finishing methods and (ii) first-rate quality control capabilities throughout the process.
 Under its brewing and packaging arrangements with third parties, the Company is charged a service fee based on units produced at each of the facilities and bears the costs of raw materials, risk, excise taxes and deposits for pallets and kegs and specialized equipment required to brew and package the Company's malt beverages and hard ciders.

-The Company believes that it has alternatives available to it, in the event that production at any of its brewing locations is interrupted, although as volumes at the Pennsylvania Brewery increase, severe interruptions there would be problematic.
+The Company believes that it has alternatives available to it, in the event that production at any of its brewing locations is interrupted, although severe interruptions at the Pennsylvania Brewery would be problematic, especially in seasonal peak periods.
 In addition, the Company may not be able to maintain its current economics if interruptions were to occur, and could face significant delays in starting up replacement brewing locations.
-Potential interruptions at breweries include labor issues, governmental actions, quality issues, contractual disputes, machinery failures, operational shut downs, or natural or unavoidable catastrophe.
+Potential interruptions at breweries include labor issues, governmental actions, quality issues, contractual disputes, machinery failures, operational shut downs, or natural or unavoidable catastrophes.
 Also, as the brewing industry has consolidated and the Company has grown, the capacity and willingness of breweries owned by others where the Company could brew some of its beers and hard ciders, if necessary, has become a more significant concern.
-The Company continues to work with all of its contract brewers to attempt to minimize any potential disruptions.
+The Company continues to work with its contract brewers to attempt to minimize any potential disruptions.